Cuthbert Welby Pugin: Life and career

 In 1860, he became manager of the South East Furniture Company, founded by Edward to manufacture Edward's designs.
 He began assisting Edward in the 1860s, and he and Peter Paul took over the English and Scottish work of Pugin & Pugin in 1873, when Edward had to flee to the US to escape his creditors.

 When Edward died in 1875, Peter Paul took over main responsibility for the firm, with Cuthbert focussing on its furniture-making and furnishing sides until 1880, when he withdrew to run the family's furniture workshops directly.
 He lived in retirement at The Grange in Ramsgate until his death there in 1928.

+Cuthbert Welby Pugin never married.
+He lived in Ramsgate until his death on 25 March 1928; he was buried in the Pugin chantry at St Augustine's church there.